Chart Color Schemes

 Infrastructure

-Thornlie has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Thornlie has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects that may affect this region.
+AreaSearch identified 20 projects likely influencing the area.
 Notable projects include Nicholson Road, Garden Street and Yale Road Grade Separation, Tulloch Way Residential Development, Tulloch Way, Canning Vale Development, and West Canning Vale Outline Development Plan.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.